COVID-19 vaccine clinical research: Effect of neutralizing antibodies

+Drug interactions

+Methotrexate reduces the immune response to COVID-19 vaccines, making them less effective.
+Pausing methotrexate for two weeks following COVID-19 vaccination may result in improved immunity.
+Not taking the medicine for two weeks might result in a minor increase of inflammatory disease flares in some people.

 Side effects

-All vaccines can have minor side effects related to the mild trauma associated with the introduction of a foreign substance into the body.
+All vaccines, including COVID-19 ones, can have minor side effects related to the mild trauma associated with the introduction of a foreign substance into the body.
 These include soreness, redness, rash, and inflammation at the injection site.
 Other common side effects include fatigue, headache, myalgia (muscle pain), and arthralgia (joint pain) which generally resolve within a few days.

 Serious adverse events that follow the administration of vaccines are of high interest to the public.
 It is important to recognize that the occurrence of an adverse event following vaccination does not necessarily mean that the vaccine caused the adverse event; the health problem may have been unrelated.
 Reporting of all adverse events, careful followup and statistical analysis of occurrences are required to determine whether or not a specific health problem is more likely to occur after a vaccine is administered.

 More serious side effects are very rare.
 Before COVID-19 vaccines such as Moderna and Pfizer/BioNTech were authorized for use in the general population, they had to pass phase III studies involving tens of thousands of people.
-Any serious side effects that did not appear during that testing are likely to occur less often than ∼1 in 10,000 cases.
+Any serious side effects that did not appear during that testing are likely to occur less often than ~1 in 10,000 cases.
 It is important that Phase III trials be diverse, to ensure that safety results apply broadly.
 It is possible that side effects may affect a population that was not adequately represented during the initial testing.
 Pregnant women, immunocompromised people, and children are usually excluded from initial studies because they may be at higher risk.
 Further studies may be done to ensure their safety before vaccines are authorized for use in such populations.
 Subsequent examinations of the use of COVID vaccines in pregnant people and in children have shown similar outcomes to the general population and do not suggest greater risk for these groups.